 Play Group is a two year residency in which members become a part of the Ars Nova Resident Artist community.
 In addition to biweekly meetings where members share new work and receive feedback from their Play Group peers, members also receive dramaturgical support and artistic match-making advice from the Ars Nova artistic staff; invitations to Ars Nova shows, Resident Artists mixers, and to see the work of Play Group alums around the city; two Play Group writing retreats; and the opportunity to further develop and showcase one of their plays in a weeklong workshop that can culminate in a public reading.
 Click here for a list of Play Group alumni.

-Applications for Play Group are now closed and will reopen in the summer.
+Applications for Play Group are now closed.